garybgenett/gary-os/README.md

 There will be a new drive letter available in 'My Computer', but it will be empty.
-Create the 'gary-os' directory and add the 'gary-os.kernel' as described at the at the beginning of the section ([GRUB]).
-The 'gary-os.custom' instructions are also supported.
+Create the 'gary-os' directory and add the 'gary-os.kernel' as described at the at the beginning of [GRUB].
+The 'gary-os.grub.cfg' instructions are also supported.

 ### EFI ########################################################################
 [EFI]: #efi